KyleHayward04/sparkdraft/SparkDraft.md

 ## Overview

 SparkDraft is a full-stack web application that generates AI-powered content outlines, titles, and promotional copy for various content formats (blog posts, videos, newsletters, and carousels).
-The application features a mobile-first Progressive Web App design with subscription-based usage limits and project management capabilities.
+The application is built with a modern tech stack featuring React frontend, Node.js backend, and includes subscription-based payment processing through Stripe.

 ## System Architecture